-I ask, what are the limits of law as an effective instrument in regulating relations of labor inside households?
+In my book manuscript, I ask, what are the limits of law as an effective instrument in regulating relations of labor inside households?
 Drawing from 10 months of ethnography in Lima and 8 months in New York City, 120 in-depth interviews, legislative transcripts, and demographic survey data, I examine the consequences of landmark labor protections for domestic workers—predominantly immigrant and indigenous women of color—in two large urban centers of migration with recently enacted law.
-My dissertation reveals how the industry’s historic roots in colonial and racialized relations shape its legal regulation and thus reproduce those inequalities in practice inside of the home.
+My research reveals how the industry’s historic roots in colonial and racialized relations shape its legal regulation and thus reproduce those inequalities in practice inside of the home.

 At Berkeley, I was a Berkeley Empirical Legal Studies Fellow at the Center for the Study of Law and Society.
 I have a Master of Science in Labor Studies and a Graduate Certificate in Advanced Feminist Studies from the University of Massachusetts, Amherst, where my thesis won the Outstanding Feminist Scholarship Award.

-At the CGWR at Penn State, we recently hosted our seventh annual symposium, "Labor Informality in Comparative Perspective: Toward a More Just Future for Workers," in April 2018, welcoming scholars and practitioners from across the U.S., Brazil, and India.
+At the CGWR at Penn State, we recently hosted our eighth annual symposium, "Alternative Worker Movements at a Time of Political Crisis: Transforming Predicament into Possibility" welcoming scholars and practitioners from Vietnam, Mexico, Argentina, Brazil, the U.K., and across the U.S..
 The full program and more information on our speakers can be found here.

-I learned valuable mentorship skills as a Berkeley Connect in Sociology Fellow for two years and also served on the Berkeley Connect Graduate Advisory Board.
-Currently, I am the Secretary/Treasurer of the Labor Studies Section of the Latin American Studies Association, and the recipient of several external fellowships, including the American Association of University Women American Dissertation Fellowship, the Inter-American Foundation’s Grassroots Development Fellowship (IIE), and the Mellon Latin American Sociology Fellowship.
+In 2018, I joined a group of researchers to document the Second Global Congress of the International Domestic Worker Federation in Cape Town, South Africa.
+I am also the recipient of several external fellowships, including the American Association of University Women American Dissertation Fellowship, the Inter-American Foundation’s Grassroots Development Fellowship (IIE), and the Mellon Latin American Sociology Fellowship.
 I am also part of UCLA's Experiences Organizing Informal Workers research team, and a member of the Research Network for Domestic Worker Rights.

-My published work appears in Sage's The Social Life of Gender: From Analysis to Critique, The Sociology of Work, Social Development Issues, Doméstica: Housemaids, and Critical Cities, and is forthcoming in Oxford's Youth, Jobs and the Future: Problems and Prospects.
+My published work appears in Oxford’s Youth, Jobs, and the Future, Sage's The Social Life of Gender: From Analysis to Critique, The Sociology of Work, Social Development Issues, Doméstica: Housemaids, and Critical Cities.
 Additional research is under review.